It all started from here.

 will never wholly kiss you

 I think Wenger might want to add that the English are famously sceptical.
 I am too.
 My essence is twice walled-off, twice gated.
-These systems of defences allow you a certain levity about things, even love.
-But don’t despair, when love is insistent enough, I plant bombs to break these defences down.
+These complicated systems of defences allow you a certain levity about things, even things as weighty as love.

 Later in that interview, Wenger says:

 You have to find a balance between your masochistic capability to endure what you’re being put through and the pleasure of accomplishment.
 Today my masochistic capability must be bigger so as to express my passion.
 I’ve reached that point.
 I do many things that make me suffer.